taskiarara/Wine_Dataset_Project/README.md

-# Classification of Wine Dataset
+# Classification on Wine Dataset
 ## Description
 This project aims to apply several classification models on Wine dataset and find out which gives the best accuracy.
 This dataset contains the results of chemical analysis of wines.
 ## Titanic Dataset